Quantitative and Qualitative Comparison of Generative Models for Subject-Specific Gaze Synthesis: Diffusion vs GANs: Introduction

+Finally, we conduct a rigorous head-to-head evaluation of the revised diffusion- and GAN-based approaches under the same experimental setting.
+We report standard signal-quality metrics, including spatial accuracy, spatial precision, and cosine similarity between embeddings derived from synthetic and real gaze signals.
+We also evaluate biometric utility by examining whether the generated gaze sequences preserve identity-discriminative dynamics for authentication and identification.
 Overall, the specific contributions of our work are twofold: \begin{enumerate} \item A compact-embedding and identity-removed signal conditioning variant of DiffEyeSyn that improves subject specificity with lower complexity.
-Additionally, an enhanced SP-EyeGAN with an explicit Subject-Specific Condition Generator that fuses DDQFE's features with one-hot encoding subject identity to guide realistic fixation and saccade generation. \item A qualitative and quantitative comparison of the above-mentioned approaches for subject-specific gaze synthesis. \end{enumerate}
+Additionally, an enhanced SP-EyeGAN with an explicit Subject-Specific Condition Generator that fuses DDQFE's features with one-hot encoding subject identity to guide realistic fixation and saccade generation. \item A qualitative and quantitative comparison of the above-mentioned approaches for subject-specific gaze synthesis, as well as how they affect biometric user-authentication performance. \end{enumerate}